Can You Plasma Cut Painted Metal? Setup & Safety Tips

 Ventilation and Fume Hazards

-2. Fume Extractors: Invest in local exhaust ventilation systems to capture hazardous fumes at the source.
+2. Fume Extractors: Use a local exhaust ventilation system to suck up the hazardous fumes directly at the source.

 Protective Gear Essentials